shxntanu/vision-demo/README.md

 # Agent Architecture

-The backend agent is built on the [MultimodalAgent](https://docs.livekit.io/agents/voice-agent/multimodal/) class hooked up to the Gemini Multimodal Live API.
+The backend agent is built on the [MultimodalAgent](https://docs.livekit.io/agents/voice-agent/multimodal/) class hooked up to the Gemini Live API.

-Video frames are sampled at 2 frames per second while the user speaks, and 0.5 frames per second otherwise.
+Video frames are sampled at 1 frame per second while the user speaks, and 0.5 frames per second otherwise.
 Images are sent as JPEG at 1024x1024 max size.

 # Running Locally